loopbackio/loopback-next/docs/site/Authentication-overview.md

 The authentication system is highly extensible and plugible.
 It's easy to get started with.
 While there are more advanced features to explorer, and they benefit when you build more complicated and larger scale applications.
-This requires you to understand the mechanism of the sysmte, like how component `@loopback/authentication` works.
+This requires you to understand the mechanism of the system, like how component `@loopback/authentication` works.
 To help you learn the full features gradually, we break down the documentations into several parts: